elypia/elypiai/README.md

     * Start by instantiating the wrapper to use, then call
     * a request method.
 Wrappers will accept whatever they need
     * in their constructor and can have their OkHttpClient instance
-    * updated to accomodate custom interceptors.
+    * updated to accommodate custom interceptors.
     */
     public static void main(String[] args) {
         osu = new Osu("{{api key}}");